sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 IITB is a modern open organization with a very open culture.
 Wherever possible code and projects are developed in the open and use of open source software is the norm.
 IITB is the digital, IM and IT advisor and enabler for ESDC and part of major business decisions.
+IITB is responsible for providing the automated services required to run a secure and agile business.
+This includes, automated software onboarding approval, key data exchange systems with which business may interact with, and an environment by which business may securely deploy their own solutions.

 - 90% of employees are able to work from anywhere (TODO: validate measure with trends)
 - All internal and external services are available through APIs